 The signing officers of the BSA shall be the President, Vice President - Finance, and the Student Engagement Coordinator.
 The Vice President - Finance is required to contact the BSA’s financial institution by April of the Academic Year preceding his/her term to schedule an appointment to change signing authority on the account.

-The budget for the Academic Year shall be approved by the BOD at the first BOD meeting of its term.
+The budget for the Academic Year shall be approved by the BOD at a monthly meeting occurring in May.

 Club funding requests may be presented only after the BSA budget has been approved by the BOD.

 As per the mandate of the Business Student Levy, a minimum of 15.5% of the collected funds must be paid to Goodman Student Clubs.

+Under the circumstance that, by final day of the Term of Office, less than 15.5% of Business Student Levy funds have been allocated to Goodman Student Clubs, the BSA will pay out the discrepant amount divided evenly among all Goodman Student Clubs.

-More information can be found in the Financial Policy.
+More information can be found in the Financial Management Policy.

 Article XIII – Partnerships